Table of Contents

 One of the main disadvantages of the single-coil design is the buzz and hum they produce.
 They are susceptible to electromagnetic interference.

 - Schecter Hellcat

-Humbuckers were invented in the 1950s as a way to combat the noise produced by single-coil pickups.
+Humbuckers were invented in the 1950s.
+This was a way to combat the noise produced by single-coil pickups.

 They are made up of two coils of wire that are wrapped around separate magnets.
-The coils are connected in a series wiring, which cancels out the electromagnetic interference and produces a much smoother tone.
+The coils are connected in a series.
+This cancels out the electromagnetic interference and produces a much smoother tone.